Asia81/HackingToolkit9DS/README.md

 - RomFS Extractor

 Like that you don't have to take them in any folder or search for them.<br>
-Just call them using the right keys (check the main menu).
+Just call them using the right keys (check the main menu) and they will appear.

 The main tutorial can be found here:<br>
 https://gbatemp.net/threads/tutorial-how-to-decrypt-extract-rebuild-3ds-roms.383055/